Please see the below Pen Portraits for each of our Corporation Board Governors:

 First in family to go to University, Liz studied English Language and Literature at Worcester College, Oxford.
 She has been a passionate advocate for social equality and for widening access to all forms of education, in practical as well as in policy terms, throughout her career.
 Liz is well known across the education sector for leadership development, positive change management, entrepreneurial leadership, and for making things happen.

 Liz is deputy chair of the Mulberry Multi Academy Trust in Tower Hamlets, and is a Trustee of the Sir John Brunner Foundation in Cheshire.
 She is a non-executive director of Common Purpose (UK) and was a member of AHUA’s executive board for some years.
-Liz is married to Andrew and has three daughters, a son, a stepson, a granddaughter, an elderly Springer Spaniel called Bob and an especially lovely cat called Obi.
+Liz is married to Andrew and has three daughters, a son, a stepson, three grandchildren, a cat and a dog.

 Jennifer Mitchelson – Staff Governor